EL-Coders/mediafinder/README.md

 - Auto index files from given database channel/group.
 - User settings for customization.
 - Admin settings within the bot.
-- Show search results as Button or List.
+- Show search results as Button or List or List-Hyperlink.
 - Manual index of files from channels.
 - Supports document, video and audio file formats with file name caption support.
 - Add manual text filters.